Gynko/nasa-node/README.md

 Since the course is a bit old (in tech time scale, one year old may be a lot! :D), I had to make some changes to the code to make it work with the latest versions of node, express, mongoose, etc.

-The frontend is old and contains vulnearabilities, so I didn't bother to update it.
+The frontend is old and contains vulnerabilities, so I didn't bother to update it.

 # Table of Contents <!-- omit in toc -->